Hayward Outreach Center

 As a clinician in rural, urban and suburban settings, I have experienced first-hand the varied needs of the growing population of older adults.
 With over 20 years of experience in long-term care, home health and hospice, I have the knowledge and experience for demonstrating the skills-based learning that is necessary in the field of gerontology.

 I believe that working with older adults is considered a calling that is often motivated by personal and/or professional experiences with the aging population.
 As an instructor at WITC, my goal is to harness the passion students have in their chosen field of study.
 I strive to harness this motivation by tapping into student's experiences and using course work that is supported by what is happening in the real world.
-With courses in specialized areas of gerontology including dementia/Alzheimer's disease, death and dying and the Caregiver Fundamentals course specifically created at WITC, the gerontology program trains practitioners to address the needs of those in our community.
+With courses in specialized areas of gerontology including dementia/Alzheimer's disease and death and dying courses, specifically created at WITC, the gerontology program trains practitioners to address the needs of those in our community.

-In my spare time, I enjoy cooking, baking, reading and spending time with family.
+In my spare time, I enjoy cooking, baking, reading and traveling.
 A native of the Upper Peninsula of Michigan, I also enjoy all the things that make life so great living on Lake Superior - bonfires, swimming, fishing and watching winter sports.